 Just up the street from the boarded-up Chicago Lake Liquors in south Minneapolis, four teens plant herbs and flowers.

-It’s a hot afternoon on July 23, and they’re using an empty plot a couple blocks west of Midtown Global Market, at the corner of Lake Street and Chicago Avenue.
+It’s a hot afternoon on July 23, and they’re using an empty plot of land a couple blocks west of Midtown Global Market, at the corner of Lake Street and Chicago Avenue.

-Two lots north, they’ve also placed flowers throughout the charred bones of a burnt-out section of Chicago Avenue.
-Now, its heaps of rubble almost look like a sculpture garden, where red, purple, and pink sprout out of a collapsed beam.
+Two lots north, they’ve also placed potted flowers throughout the charred bones of a burnt-out section of Chicago Avenue, where buildings used to stand.
+Now, the heaps of rubble almost look like a sculpture garden, where red, purple, and pink sprout out of a collapsed beam.

 “We’ve provided four paid jobs for these youth, and we want more kids,” says Mary Claire Francois, an 18-year-old nursing student at St. Catherine University.